dvhart/librtpi/README.md

 New primitive modeled after the POSIX pthread_cond_t, with the following modifications.

-1. It must be associated with a pi_mutex_t at initialization time, preventing the practice of signaling the condition prior to the association of the mutex.
+1. All wakeup events will wake the N highest priority waiters.
-2. All wakeup events will wake the N highest priority waiters.
+2. Waiters will be woken in priority FIFO order.
-3. Waiters will be woken in priority FIFO order.
+3. The associated mutex must be held when the condition variable is signaled or broadcast.
-4. The associated mutex must be held when the condition variable is signaled or broadcast.
+4. The associated mutex must be passed as a parameter to the signal and broadcast calls.
+The mutex is used to requeue woken waiters and avoid the "thundering herd" effect.

 ## Functions
 ### PI Mutex